BiancaGabriela06/Stackoverflow-Light/README.md

     {
       "question_id": 1,
       "user_id": 2,
-      "vote_type": "upvote"  // can be 'upvote' or 'downvote' }
+      "vote_type": 0  // can be 1 for 'upvote' or 0 for 'downvote'
+    }
     ```
   - **Response**: